Folic acid in pregnancy

 Why is folic acid important?

-Folic acid and folate are measured in micrograms.
-The symbol for micrograms looks like this: μg.
-These days the World Health Organisation and most governments advise women who are planning to become pregnant to take 400μg (micrograms) of folic acid for three months before pregnancy, and for at least the first three months of pregnancy.
-This helps to protect the unborn child from birth defects which are caused by the neural tube not forming correctly.
-The recommended dose is higher for several groups of people (see later, under ‘recommended intakes’).
+The World Health Organisation and most governments advise women who are planning to become pregnant to take 400μg of folic acid for 3 months before pregnancy, and for at least the first 3 months of pregnancy.
+This helps to protect the unborn child from birth defects which are caused by the neural tube not forming correctly (neural tube defects or NDT).

 Where is folic acid found?